Jordan-Krogmann/tidy_tuesday/markdown/20190528_wine_ratings/README.md

   - tidy text data
   - most used words
-  - pre-process data for `glmnet`
+  - pre-process data for penalized regression
-  - …

 **Tidy Text a code break-down**: The tidytext package is amazing if you are going to be doing anything from text mining & sentiment scoring to